daboynb/windows_scripts/README.md

 Some antivirus will flag those files as malicious.

 # remove_windows_apps.exe
-Remove all apps except calculator, photo and store
+Remove all apps except calculator, photo and store.

+It works on 10 and 11.

+Why this is different from the others?

+Different windows builds have different pre-installed apps, this script will debloat the system automatically even if them will change.

 # add_store_windows_10_ltsc_2021.exe
 Install Microsoft Store on Windows 10 LTSC 2021.